 We’ve all seen it.
 Something is said or written, and someone will go off.
 I mean off.
 Rage, hatred, or both at once.
 A fight starts, and maybe these intense emotions get handled between two people, or maybe they don’t (online interactions specialize in the maybe they don’t category).

 So the raging people invite allies to share (and justify) their intense emotions, and a flame war starts.
 If this blowup isn’t dealt with, the behavior goes unchecked, and people learn that it’s okay to allow their emotions to explode.
 Moderate people may try to address the emotional issues, but once alliances are formed and people share their emotions in groups, the blowups start to look justified, and not like emotional decisions at all … they become incontrovertible facts, and emotional awareness is lost.

-The trick in dealing with big, powerful, or troubling emotional states is to understand first that emotions are always true (about something), but they’re not always right.
+The key to dealing with big, powerful, or troubling emotional states is to understand first that emotions are always true (about something), but they’re not always right.

-As action-requiring neurological programs, emotions give you crucial information about every aspect of your world; you can’t think, reason, learn, decide, or interact without them.
+Emotions give you crucial information about every aspect of your world — and you can’t think, reason, learn, decide, or interact without them.
 However, when your emotions are very intense, you should insert cognitively moderated pauses between having your emotion, feeling it, and expressing it.

 But before those necessary cognitive pauses can occur, you have to understand the difference between an emotion and a feeling.

 Feelings vs. Emotions: What’s the difference?

 Someone asked me about the difference between an emotion and a feeling last year, and my answer was that emotion is a noun, and feeling is a verb.
 I didn’t really understand why the distinction was important, but I’ve thought about it a great deal.
 I really wondered what the confusion was about — I mean, you have an emotion, you feel it, it’s identified, bing.
 Right?